Xernz/Xernz/README.md

 - Just getting started with programming things.

 You can reach me here:
-nothing, cuz i live in the void
+nowhere, cuz i live in the void